 - Eyelids that do not close all the way, such as with Bell’s palsy

 - Inflammatory diseases such as multiple sclerosis and psoriasis

 Diagnosing Corneal Ulcers

 If you experience symptoms of corneal ulcers, you should contact an eye care professional immediately for a complete eye exam.
 Untreated corneal ulcers can lead to permanent eye damage and vision loss.
 During the eye exam your eye doctor will look for signs of infection.
-In cases where an ulcer is not visible, eye drops that stain the eye may be used to identify an ulcer.
+In cases in which an ulcer is not visible, eye drops that temporarily stain the eye may be used to identify the ulcer.
 Typically your eye doctor will use a slit lamp (eye microscope) to look into your eye.
 Regardless of the visibility of the ulcer, a yellow dye may be used to see the affected area more easily.
 Visual acuity tests and corneal scrapings may be used to determine the cause of the ulcer.
 Blood tests may be needed to rule out specific disorders and diseases.